TPVG LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, June 27, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Triplepoint Venture Growth BDC Corp. ("Triplepoint" or the "Company") (: TPVG) of a class action securities lawsuit.
+NEW YORK, June 29, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Triplepoint Venture Growth BDC Corp. ("Triplepoint" or the "Company") (NYSE: TPVG) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Triplepoint investors who were adversely affected by alleged securities fraud between March 4, 2020 and May 1, 2023.
 Follow the link below to get more information and be contacted by a member of our team: